 Then, pull the chicken out of the fridge, fire up the grill and BASK in the gloriousness that is buttermilk NOT FRIED chicken.

-Notes, Tips & Tricks for Southwest Buttermilk Grilled Chicken with Corn Salsa recipe:
+Tips for the best Southwest Buttermilk Grilled Chicken

 - If using bone-in chicken, increase the cooking time.
 Bone-in chicken breasts will take about 15-20 minutes total, and bone-in chicken thighs/legs will take about 20-25 minutes total.
 Always cook your chicken to an internal temperature of 165 degrees F.

-- It is entirely optional, but I highly recommend you brush your chicken with chili powder spiced honey during the last 2 minutes of cooking!
-Simply add a few dashes of chili powder to a bit of honey and brush it on the chicken.
-It adds a sticky, slightly spicy sweetness to the chicken that will rock your world.
+- Spicy honey: While entirely optional, I highly recommend you brush your chicken with the chili powder honey mixture during the last 2 minutes of cooking!
+Simply add a few dashes of chili powder to a couple tablespoons of honey and brush the mixture on the chicken.
+It adds a sticky, slightly spicy sweetness to the chicken that will rock your tastebuds!

 Get this Southwestern Buttermilk Grilled Chicken with Corn Salsa in your life immediately!
 Just don’t blame me when buttermilk becomes a staple in your fridge.

 Until next week, friends, cheers!
 To juicy buttermilk brined chicken!

 More grilled chicken recipes!

 How to buttermilk brine and grill chicken at home👇